State’s largest educator association reacts to Lt. Gov. Dan Patrick’s legislative priorities

 Date Posted: 2/13/2023

 ATPE Executive Director Shannon Holmes offers the following statement on Lt.
-Gov. Dan Patrick’s legislative priorities:
+Gov. Dan Patrick’s announcement of his 2023 legislative priorities:

 “Nothing surprises us on the list of the lieutenant governor's priorities.
 We haven't seen the bill text yet, but we know that it's no accident 'school choice'—aka vouchers—and a 'teacher pay raise' are side by side.
 But public educators are not fooled by political gamesmanship.
 A voucher is a voucher, and a voucher accompanied by a pay raise will still hurt Texas public schools.